Post updated: October 15th, 2025

 “We have campaigned for many years for stamp duty to be scrapped completely for those buying homes to live in.
 It’s a tax that puts off families from moving up the property ladder, fleeces homeowners needing to make a sideways move and makes it more expensive for older generations to downsize.

-“But we don’t believe the answer is to simply swap it for a property tax.
+“But we don’t believe the answer is to simply swap it for a new property tax.
 There shouldn’t be a money grab by Treasury at the expense of homeowners.
 It’s an attack on homeowners and history shows that introducing a new tax is never followed by the removal of older taxes.

-Officials are said to be studying whether after a national property tax is brought in to replace stamp duty, whether a local property tax could replace council tax in the medium term, according to reports.
+Officials are said to be studying whether after a national property tax is brought in to replace stamp duty, a new local property tax could replace council tax in the medium term, according to reports.

 But again, there’s a severe lack of detail.
 If this goes ahead in the way the Onward report proposes, it would mean owners (rather than residents) of properties worth up to £500,000 would pay varying rates of tax depending on the value of their home, with a minimum payment of £800 a year, which would go directly to local councils.